anirudhhh04/Blog-App/README.md

-Simple Blog App :
+## Blog:
-A simple blog application built with React, allowing users to create, view, and delete blog posts effortlessly.
+A simple blog webapp built with React, allowing users to create, view, and delete blog posts effortlessly.